The Most Effective Methods of Birth Control, Ranked

 If you’re interested in trying the pill, patch or ring—great news: you can now skip the hassle of the doctor’s office visit and get your birth control prescribed online.
 With Simple Health, you'll get your prescription online and your refills delivered to your door—for free—right when you need them.
 Check out our easy, doctor-designed consultation and make your birth control process easier (and more affordable) than it's ever been.

 Try it now and we'll waive your consultation fee (regularly $20)!
-Depending on your insurance status, you may be able to get your birth control—including regular shipping to your door—for absolutely free.
+If you have insurance, you can likely get your birth control—including regular shipping to your door—for absolutely free.
+No insurance?
+No problem.
+Get birth control delivered for just $15/month.

 Dr. Kudesia joined Simple Health in 2018 to help develop the birth control service, assuring patients get the best experience and high quality of care that they would in an office.
 She helped develop the consultation, guides the clinical direction of our doctor network, and is responsible for providing expert insight to the Simple Health team on providing patients with a great medical experience.